sp-express/php-sdk/README.md

 ## Getting Started

-1. **Sign up** – Before you begin, you need to get login and API token from your salesman.
-C
+1. **Sign up** – Before you begin, you need to obtain a login and API key from your salesman.
+Contact can be found in [your panel](https://sp.express/panel)
-2. **Minimum requirements** – To run the SDK, your system will need to meet the [minimum requirements][docs-requirements], including having **PHP >= 7.3**.
+2. **Minimum requirements** – To run the SDK, your system needs to have **PHP 7.3 or higher** with the cURL extension installed.
-   We highly recommend having it compiled with the cURL extension and cURL 7.16.2+ compiled with a TLS backend (e.g., NSS or OpenSSL).
 3. **Install the SDK** – Using [Composer] is the recommended way to install the SP Express SDK for PHP:
    ```